Caelith-Syn/code-inst-MS2-ultimate-head-to-head-challenge/README.md

   - Within the source section I selected the Master Branch from the dop down menu.
   - This then provided me the link.

-The live link can be found here - https://ronan-o-murchu.github.io/keep-n-it-welly/
+The live link can be found here - https://ronan-o-murchu.github.io/ultimate-head-to-head-challenge/

 # Credits

-For this website I used many sources for the images and word content.
-The images were pulled from google images with reference to each one below and the majority of the word content was pulled from Wikipedia as well as others shown below.

 ## Code

 - Research on how to fix errors with the code was mainly done through W3Schools and Stack Overflow.

 ## Content

 All the content in this site was adjusted or created using the Adobe suite.

 - The image for the background:

     - https://freephotos.cc/storage/preview/path/QX3BawUjn9ov4EMoDxXcrAzDIvjiKuGP8N8cLqFR.jpeg

 - The icons:

     - https://www.vecteezy.com/vector-art/691497-rock-paper-scissors-neon-icons

 ## Acknowledgements